uport-project/ethr-did/README.md

 ### Adding a Delegate Signer

 You can temporarily add a delegate signer to your DID.
-This is an address that can sign JWT's on your behalf.
-By adding an `expiresIn` value it will automatically expire after a certain time.
-It will by default expire after 1 day.
+This is an address that can sign JWTs on your behalf.
+By adding an `expiresIn` value, it will automatically expire after a certain time.
+It will by default expire after a day.

 You can add different delegate types.
-The two types currently supported by [did-jwt](https://github.com/uport-project/did-jwt) are:
+The two types currently supported by [DID-JWT](https://github.com/uport-project/did-jwt) are:

 - `veriKey` Which adds a `Secp256k1VerificationKey2018` (*Default* for signing general purpose JWTs)
 - `sigAuth` Which adds a `Secp256k1SignatureAuthentication2018` signer who is able to interactively authenticate as the DID's owner (log in)

-This is useful if you want to give a dapp permission to sign on your behalf.
+This is useful if you want to give a dApp the permission to sign on your behalf.

-This creates an Ethereum Transaction so your current owner account needs sufficient gas to be able to update it.
+This creates an Ethereum transaction, so your current owner account needs sufficient gas to be able to update it.

 ```js
 await ethrDid.addDelegate(web3.eth.accounts[3])